From Prison To Opera House – 11 Surprising Facts About The Bastille

 Some initial attendees complained about the acoustics, other people complained about the Burgundian stones falling off the sides of the building.
 Complain they might, but every seat at the Opéra Bastille offers an unrestricted view of the stage and every seat is almost always filled.

-Some folks prefer the ornate and luminous decoration of the more traditional Palais Garnier, the former opera house now used mostly for dance.
+Some music lovers prefer the ornate and luminous decoration of the more traditional Palais Garnier, the former opera house now used mostly for dance.
 It seems that although the French stormed the Bastille at some level they prefer the old-fashioned approach.
 See for yourself.
 Today the Opera Bastille is home to grand operas and elaborate ballet stagings and is well worth visiting for a spectacular performance.

 line